ZXQ-GIGI/AdaptiveHuffmanCoding/AdaptiveHuffman/readme.md

-##The output file will be placed in the same directory as the input file.
+##The output file will be placed in the same directory as the input file.</br>